 A bedding pack is provided as part of your package.
 You must provide your own towels and anything you need for the kitchen, such as dishes, silverware and cooking utensils.
 These can be bought cheaply from local shops after you arrive.
 For further information go to our How to Prepare page.

 The UK electrical system is based on three pin 13 amp plugs which means you may need to bring an electrical adapter with you.
 Each study bedroom is fitted with a 220v – 240v electrical supply.

-Pay as you go sim cards in the U.K are cheap and easily accessible.
-You can also buy mobile phones inexpensively.
+Pay as you go sim cards in the UK are cheap and easily accessible.

 Yes.
-There is free internet access available in all rooms and in all areas of the campuses.
+There is free and unlimited internet access available in all rooms and in all areas of the campuses.

-You can open a bank account in the UK in order for you to access your money without charges.
-There are several banks with branches convenient to Liverpool Hope University.
-The banks will request a letter confirming that you are a student at Liverpool Hope University, we can create this for you, just come in and let us know.
-Once you have transferred your money and opened your account at a bank here, there are normally no bank charges for student accounts, provided you comply with the banks regulations.
+When you have transferred your money and opened your account, there are normally no bank charges for student accounts, provided you comply with the bank's regulations.
 You should also check with your bank, some US banks have been known to waive ATM/International charges for account holders while overseas.